Student Film Projects

 Info:

 Ray's UCLA student film from 1964, starring Dorothy Fujikawa, and Henry Crismonde (aka Hank Olguin).
-At the start of The Doors career, Hank allowed the group to use his piano and living room for their very first rehearsal in September of 1965.
-The Whisky A Go-Go can be seen in this film, two years before The Doors make their performance debut at that venue in 1966.
-An artist by the name of 'Billy Lee Riley' is performing at the Whisky during this time period, and in very early 1965 a live-at-the-Whisky album is released, indicating that this student film was likely shot in late 1964.
-The first known UCLA Screenings take place between May 21st and 22nd, 1965.
-This film was officially released on the 'Collection' DVD.
+At the start of The Doors career, Hank allows the group to use his piano and living room for their very first rehearsal in September of 1965.
+Ray's Venice Beach apartment is used as a shooting location for this film, and the Whisky A Go Go can be seen, two years before The Doors make their performance debut at that venue in 1966.
+An artist by the name of Billy Lee Riley is performing at the Whisky during this time period, and in very early 1965 a live-at-the-Whisky album is released, indicating that this student film was shot in late 1964.
+The first known UCLA Screenings take place between May 21st and 22nd, 1965 at Royce Hall, with a press screening taking place beforehand at the Directors Guild Theater in Hollywood on May 19th.
+This film was officially released on the Collection DVD and currently resides in the UCLA Film & Television Archive.

 Screenings:

-05/21-22/1965 - UCLA Royce Hall Auditorium - Westwood, CA (Exact Screening Dates Unknown)
+05/21/1965 - UCLA Royce Hall Auditorium - Westwood, CA

 01/06/1968 - Cinema Theatre - Los Angeles, CA